 Other pumpkin recipes

-Don’t forget: there’s a lot more you can do with a pumpkin than just make a Jack-o-Lantern.
-All pumpkins are edible, and the majority is downright delicious!
-Use your pumpkins for recipes like:
+Don’t forget: there’s a lot more you can do with a pumpkin than just make a Jack-o-Lanterns.
+All pumpkins are edible, and the majority of them are downright delicious!
+Use your pumpkins for recipes like these:

 View all the pumpkin recipes on Farm to Jar